 Yes, we have a thriving Shopify site, (according to my secret sources, we are ranked around 600th out of 541,000 Shopify sites in terms of global Shopify site popularity).
 So in our case, we were adding a new product to an existing system that has traffic, customers, transactions, etc.

 If you're just starting out, then your outcomes will vary of course.
 But the program benefits remain the same.

 One decision point we did have to consider was - at what threshold is it worth our time to create new content every week and support the private membership area?

 Those program features take "real" time in an ongoing way from our guru/expert/site maven (my awesome wife Cinnamon).
 So, if we had only signed up 20 or 30 people, we would have probably abandoned the program.
 In fact, our initial goal was to get to 100 members in the first month as a test.
 We ended the first month with almost 400.
 So, we knew very quickly that this program was going to be worth the effort.
 We recommend you approach the effort with a similar "test-your-way-into-it" approach.

 But you can design your program very differently than ours - and not include those labor-intensive elements.

 If you're an e-commerce seller and you're trying to find ways to add a high-margin product, boost your site traffic, serve your customers well, and stabilize your income, then consider rolling out a membership program.

-Disclaimer: Earlier this month I became an investor in Shopify.
+Investor Disclaimer: In May 2017 I became an investor in Shopify (wow, am I glad I did).
 I believe so strongly in their long-term growth prospects, that I decided I need to not only be a super fan / blogger / but also an owner of the company.
 I don't think my ownership of the stock will influence my blogging / writing / opinion giving, but I wanted you to be aware of it.